BotechStudio/fudge-docs/docs/add-page.md

 1.1 Navigate to **client > app > containers**,

-1.2 Create a continer folder for the public page, for example it will be named NewPage.
+1.2 Create a container folder for the public page, for example it will be named NewPage.

 1.3 Inside the container folder, create an index.js file with next file content (React component):